gbv/paia/paia.md

 ## Request and response format

-Each API method call expects a set of request parameters, given as [URL query fields], [HTTP headers], or [HTTP message body] and return a JSON object.
+Each API method call expects a set of request parameters, given as [URL query fields], [HTTP headers], or [HTTP message body] and returns a JSON object or empty response body.
 Most parts of PAIA core request parameters and JSON response can be mapped to RDF as defined by the [PAIA Ontology].

 Request parameters and fields of response objects are defined in this document
 with: